kostajh/subDrush/README.md

 ### Installation

-Clone this repository into `~/Library/Application Support/Sublime Text 3/Packages/`
+Clone this repository into the `Packages` directory, see the [Sublime Text 3 docs](http://www.sublimetext.com/docs/3/packages.html) for more information.

 ### Credits